IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

     server: 10.1.1.1
     path: "/export/stuff"
 ```
-Save the definition and replace the **server** and **path** values to match your NFS server.
+Save the definition and replace the `server` and `path` values to match your NFS server.
 Note the labels.
 These are used to make sure that this volume is used with the chart deployment.
-The configuration files are in this volume.
+The configuration files and state information in this volume.

 ## Deploying a LSF Cluster with the LSF Operator
 Deploying the LSF cluster with the operator requires a LSF cluster specification file.
+Sample files are available.
+Select the type of cluster you wish to deploy:
+* For **LSF on Kubernetes** clusters start with [this template.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/LSF_Operator/example-lsf.yaml)
+* For **Enhanced Pod Scheduling** cluster start with [this template.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/LSF_Operator/example-pod-sched.yaml)
+If Docker Hub is not accessable, and the proceedure for moving the images to an internal registry was used, then the sample templates should be edited the the `image` entries updated with the internal registry name.

-This file is structured into four parts:
+This file is structured into functional parts:
 1. **Cluster** - This contains configuration for the entire cluster.
-It defines the storage volume for the cluster to use for HA.
-It also includes configuration for setting up user authentication, so that ordinary users can login to the LSF GUI and submit work.
+The setting here are applied to all pods.
+It defines the type of LSF cluster it will deploy.
+It defines the storage volume for the cluster to use.
+For **LSF on Kubernetes** clusters it includes configuration for setting up user authentication, so that ordinary users can login to the LSF GUI and submit work, and settings for accessing additional volumes for users home directories and applications.
 2. **Master** - This provides the parameters for deploying the LSF master pod.
 It has the typical controls for the image and resources along with controls to control the placement of the pod.
 3. **GUI** - This provides the parameters for deploying the LSF GUI pod.
-It has the typical controls for the image and resources along with controls to control the placement of the pod.
+It only is used with the **LSF on Kubernetes** cluster.
+It has the typical controls for the image and resources along with controls for placement of the pod.
 4. **Computes** - This is a list of LSF compute pod types.
 The cluster can have more than one OS software stack.
 This way the compute images can be tailored for the workload it needs to run.
 Each compute type can specify the image to use, along with the number of replicas, and the type of resources that this pod supports.
 For example, you might have some pods with a RHEL 7 software stack, and another with CentOS 6.
 A small compute image is provided.
 The sample image is based of the Red Hat UBI image.
 Instructions on building your own images are [here.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/tree/master/doc/LSF_Operator)

 ## Configuration
 The LSF operator uses a configuration file to deploy the LSF cluster.
-A sample file can also be downloaded from [here.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/LSF_Operator/example-lsf.yaml)
+Start with the sample files provided above and edit them for your specific needs.
+The instructions below provide more details on how to prepare the file.

-Use the instructions below to modify the cluster for your needs:
+Use the instructions below to modify the cluster for your needs.
+Edit the file.
-1. Change the name of the cluster:
+1. Set the name of the LSf cluster.
+Here it is `example-lsfcluster`.
 ```yaml
 metadata:
   name: example-lsfcluster
 ```

-2. Read the licenses and indicate acceptance by setting the **licenseAccepted** flag to **true**.
-The licenses are available from this site:      http://www-03.ibm.com/software/sla/sladb.nsf
+2. Read the licenses and indicate acceptance by setting the `licenseAccepted` flag to `true`.
+The licenses are available from [http://www-03.ibm.com/software/sla/sladb.nsf](http://www-03.ibm.com/software/sla/sladb.nsf)
 ```yaml
 spec:
   # Indicate acceptance of the Licenses